FAQ: How can I send a fax from the Internet?

-There's a free 60-day trial (except on the Basic plan), and discounted annual rates are available.
+There's a free 60-day trial (except on the Basic 25 plan).
 Unlimited storage included for all current clients.
 You can port an existing toll free number into SRFax, for a one-time $25 fee, if your current provider allows it to be ported out.
 The ability to port local numbers varies.
 Call forwarding (from an existing number to an SRFax number) is also supported.
 SRFax also allows numbers to be ported out, with no charge on SRFax's end.

 Go to SRFax

 FlatRateFax is a straight-forward service that offers email-based faxing for individuals as well as bulk faxing for business customers.
 Send-only service is 4.9 cents per minute, with a discounted monthly rate of $4.95 per month.
 To receive faxes, too, it's $6.95 for a local number (Texas area code) or $8.95 for a toll-free number or non-Texas number.
 For the toll-free plan, the price includes 50 pages; additional pages are 10 cents.
 For the local plans, you can receive up to 300 pages and pay 4.9 cents per minute for additional pages.
 For bulk faxing, pay 4.9 cents per minute with a $10 minimum to send the same document to multiple recipients.
 Faxes are sent as TIFF or PDF attachments, and password protection is available at no additional cost.
 Works with email-enabled smartphones and PDAs.
 FlatRateFax's free Wizard can be downloaded to fax from Microsoft, Adobe, and other PC applications.
 Viewable log of fax history.
 Up to 5MB of faxes can be stored for 30 days; more space and time available for an extra charge.
 No service contracts are required, and there is no signup fee.
 A 30-day free trial is offered.
 FlatRateFax will port in your current fax number (if your current provider allows it) for $10, or for free if it's in a local Texas area code.
 Porting out is only allowed if you ported the number in; there is no fee.

 Go to FlatRateFax